PORTFOLIO

 Zero Gravity

-A 6-part series based on the true story of German-German space travel
+An event series based on the true story of German-German space travel

 We live in times in which we are more than ever in need of hope for the good.
 Positive visions, the belief in an idea that unites us as people rather than divides us.
 “Zero Gravity” is driven by two main characters who lived out precisely these needs at a time when no one believed in them.
 At the center of the story are the first two German space travelers of the GDR and Federal Democratic Republic, who are connected by an unbelievable story, although these men could not have been more different.